cpfaff/vim-my-setup/README.md

 and fit a wide range of usage scenarios.
 The packages are managed with the Vim package manager [NeoBundle](https://github.com/Shougo/neobundle.vim.git).

-If you come across any problems with the mappings or plug-ins in this setup please let me know about that or write a patch.
+If you find any problems with the mappings or plug-ins in this setup please let me know about that or write a patch.
 For a full list of the installed Vim plug-ins, please have a look into the `bundles.vim` file.
-The mappings are all together located in the `vimrc` file together with their documentation.
+All mappings are located in the `vimrc` file with a short documentation.

 Note:

-This setup was tested only on an Ubuntu Linux machine, with a non graphical Vim.
+This setup was tested on an Ubuntu Linux machine with a non graphical Vim only.
-In order to use the full functionality of this Vim setup, you need to install additional packages on your system on manual install.
-And if you use the install script it will take care of that for you.
-The dependencies are:
+In order to use the full functionality of this Vim setup, you need to install additional packages on your system (see list below).
+If you use the install script it will take care of the package installation for you.
+The dependencies
+are:

 - ack-grep  (grep)
 - par (format text)